evmts/tevm-monorepo/docs/guide/typescript.md

 `@evmts/rollup-plugin` direct solidity file imports for bundlers like [Rollup](./rollup.md) [Vite](./vite.md) and [Webpack (coming soon)](./webpack.md).
 But by default typescript is unable to infer the types of these solidity files.

-EVMts offers `plugin-ts` to bring the full developer experience of typescript to your solidity files including
+EVMts offers `ts-plugin` to bring the full developer experience of typescript to your solidity files including

 - Automatically find and _auto-import_ `.sol` contract files
 - _Typesafety_ and _autocomplete_ in your editor